awesome-python/facebook-trending-rss-fetcher/README.md

-To re-populate the [data/](data) folder:
+### Fetching and parsing the PDF of URLs

+To re-fetch [Facebook's PDF](https://fbnewsroomus.files.wordpress.com/2016/05/rss-urls.pdf) and re-parse it into [data/rss-urls.csv](data/rss-urls.csv):

 ~~~sh
 $ python scripts/fetch_pdf.py
 ~~~

+### Fetching each feed URL and serializing the response

-This will create the [data/rss-urls.csv](data/rss-urls.csv) file.
-The following script will run through each entry and fetch each RSS file and save the response to a corresponding JSON file in [data/feeds/](data/feeds/):
+The following script will run through each entry in [data/rss-urls.csv](data/rss-urls.csv) to fetch each RSS URL and save the response to a corresponding JSON file in [data/feeds/](data/feeds/):

 ~~~sh
 $ python scripts/fetch_feeds.py